EncycloFusion/encyclofusion.github.io/wiki/fusion-1.5.md

 **IMSI Multimedia Fusion** was a commercial flop, selling very poorly.
 This resulted in IMSI eventually selling the rights of **Multimedia Fusion** to it's developers, [Clickteam].

+[Clickteam] would then launch an online shop where it would sell Multimedia Fusion without the need for third party distributors.

 {% include TOC %}

 {% include thumbnail